Steak Dry Rub – The best 7 ingredient steak seasoning

 What’s the best way to cook a steak

 I’ll tell you a secret…there is no overall best way to cook a steak.
 I like to sous vide my steaks and then give them a hard sear at the end.
 But there are so many different ways to cook steak it will make your head spin.
 You could grill it.
 You could smoke it then sear it.
 You could cook it on your stove top.
 I’ve even seen deep fried steak.
 There are so many different ways to cook a steak, you just need to find what works best for you.
+Also, if you like steak you should definitely pair it with chimichurri at some point.

 - seasoning shaker or your fingers will do